TitilayoMG/Formula-1-Car-Race-Analysis/README.md

 ## Summary
 * The number of rounds were totaled to 25400 with 853 drivers and 210 constructors, and the fastest driver ever is ‘VerVerstappen Max’
 * The total wins right from the beginning of the competition 1950 to 2021 amount to 1060
+* In driver's and constructor's analysis segment, important details about driver and constructor selected from the dropdown are shown such as their nationality, number of wins, total points, number of races and so on.
+* Top drivers with the highest points and top constructors are shown on chart to easily identify top drivers and constructors by their points

+## Thank you for reading.
+I am open to data roles.